-Brexit checklist for FIS members
+Brexit risk register for FIS members

 On 23 June 2016, a referendum took place to determine the future of the UK’s European Union membership.
 51.9% of voters voted in favour to leave the EU.